The M/S Estonia Accident investigation

 Order books

-Six Phases of the Sinking - Ramp always leaking
+Six Phases of Sinking

-Leakage develops
+Leakage develops 00.45-00.50 hrs

-Alternatively (less likely) the starboard shell plating fractured in the bilge strake at the pool area.
+Alternatively (less likely) the starboard shell plating fractured in the bilge strake at the swimming pool area.
 It was a rust trap.
 Water always spilled out from the swimming pool in the pool compartment and ended up in the bilges, where the lower frame brackets became rusty (even if the pool is located on the port side).

-The crew knew that something was wrong from the start of the accident, i.e. 00.50-00.55 hrs and 3/E Treu probably was out of the control room to check.
 They reported to the bridge that the ship was leaking - that several compartments on deck 0 were flooded.
 It is assumed that the engine crew started the bilge pumps (one crew member, Sillaste, said so).
 In spite of this, water started to rise up on deck 1 at about 00.55-00.58 hrs (through the down flooding hatches in deck 1 and the stairwells down to deck 0), where it was noted by some passengers in the passenger compartments on deck 1 - there was water in the centre corridor.
 The passengers also noted that the watertight doors on deck 1 were open.
 The situation was then as seen in the plan right - grey colour indicates flooded spaces:

 The sewage tanks room, the corridors and the stabilizer room are assumed flooded and the watertight doors to the swimming pool room forward and to the generator room aft are closed.
 Survivor CÖ was in his cabin above the sewage tanks room.
 The engine crew was in the engine room starting the bilge pumps.